philsinatra/IDM-T380/instructor_materials/02-command-line.md

 ---

+## The Shell

+- Bash
+- Zsh
+- Fish

+^ The terminal is an application the runs your _shell_.
+The _shell_ is where you actually run commands and see the output, so everything we've been looking at here really is happening in the shell, and we're accessing the shell with a terminal application.
+The shell can have it's own customization options, regardless of the terminal application you choose to use.

+^ There are a number of different shells available with varying customizations, Assuming that you’re on a Mac, your machine will come with a shell called Bash.
+Bash is a good go-to shell, but there are alternatives that have their own pros and cons.
+Each of these have great features (plugins, themes, additional customization) you can learn about online.
+For our purposes, we'll stick to Bash for now.

+^ As of macOS Catalina, the default shell has been changed from Bash to Zsh (licensing).

+---

 ## The Prompt `$`

 ^ Once you've opened the terminal, you'll notice that initially you're presented with very little.
 Most likely a dollar sign and a mostly blank screen.
 The prompt (usually represented by a dollar sign) is where you enter commands into the terminal.
 The prompt can be anything and can be totally customized.